Xeverous/filter_spirit/doc/actual_filter_quirks.md

 ## other observations

 - `SocketGroup` accepts only RGBW letters, however, when you ctrl+C an item in game abyss sockets are denoted with A and fossil sockets (on resonators) are denoted with D
-- `Hide` on some items is ignored (usually items of new category introduced by newest game content) (in the past: shaper and elder bases).
-It is intentional from GGG side - the motivation is to force new game content to be visible in case an outdated filter accidentally hides something important.
-The drawback is that advanced users can not hide some truly unwanted items.
 - Filters were/are never meant to be backwards-compatible.
 Any future game patch can break existing filters.
+This has already happened in the past.
 - `""` is a valid string.
 It is consistent with other (non-empty) strings: rules that have empty strings will match all items because any item name also contains an empty string.
 - It is possible to specify font size that is outside allowed range (\[18, 42\]).
 If so happens, the value is clamped in this range.
 No such thing happens for volume (must be in range \[0, 300\]).
 - Game client assumes that the filter file is in unicode.
 [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) is accepted but not required.
 ASNI encoding breaks where it differs from UTF-8 such as `ö` in `Maelström Staff`.
 If you get an error that some gibberish string could not be parsed convert file's encoding to UTF-8.